conexco/bootstrap-boilerplate-theme/README.md

 ### Requirements
 - Shopware 5.3 or newer

-### Overview

-The repository contains different branches

-- **1.0** contains the stable code.
-If you want to use the theme in production, you should use this branch.
-- **dev** the dev branch contains new features and bugfixes

-Every release is tagged with its version like `v1.0.0`.
-If you need an older version for you shop, just checkout the tag you need.

 ### Installation via Shopware Store
 Open the plugin manager in your shop and search for `Conexco Bootstrap Boilerplate Theme`.
 Then install and activate it.